Making a Will in South Dakota

 • name a personal representative, the person who makes sure that the terms of your will are carried out.

-What Happens If I Don't Have a Will?
+What Happens If I Don't Have a Will in South Dakota?

 Do I Need a Lawyer to Make a Will in South Dakota?

 No. You can make your own will in South Dakota, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
+However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 What Are the Requirements for Making a Will in South Dakota?